Luthaf/rascaline/docs/src/devdoc/how-to/new-calculator.rst

 The `TensorMap`_ is initialized by the concrete `Calculator`_ struct, according to parameters provided by the user.
-In particular, the tensor map will only contain samples and properties requested by th user, meaning that the code in ``compute`` should check for each block whether a particular sample (respectively property) is present in ``block.samples`` (resp.
+In particular, the tensor map will only contain samples and properties requested by the user, meaning that the code in ``compute`` should check for each block whether a particular sample (respectively property) is present in ``block.samples`` (resp.
 ``block.property``) before computing it.